Introduction to R

 R Working Environments

-Some R working environments with support for syntax highlighting and utilities to send code to the R console:
+Examples of R working environments and IDEs with support for syntax highlighting and utilities to send code to the R console:

 - RStudio/Posit Desktop: excellent choice for beginners (Cheat Sheets)